 The Miami Beach Walk, that fantastic path that runs along the eastern seashore of Miami Beach is still coming together and at the present time it is still a collection of paver walkways, boardwalks, and promenades, some completed, some in the process of being converted, some still in planning and permit stage.

 Here is a map with the different segments, follow the links at the bottom for details on each and photographs showing current status.
-Many paths accomodate pedestrians and cyclists, some are pedestrian only.
+Many paths accomodate pedestrians and cyclists, the wooden boardwalk section is pedestrian only but now a parallel paver walkway runs alongside that allows cyclists.

 South Pointe Park sits at the southernmost tip of Miami Beach.
 You can walk or cycle along the cutwalk which follows the channel and into South Pointe Pier.